DEFINITIONS - A NEUROLOGY GLOSSARY

 Mydriasis - excessive pupil dilatation.

 Nystagmus - repetitive movements of the eyes.
 They are not random but repetitive.
 The commonest pattern is jerk nystagmus with a slow drift off the target followed by a corrective saccade back to the original position.
 The direction of the saccade ('beating') defines the direction of the nystagmus - for example, right-beating or down-beat nystagmus.
-There are many different types of nystagmus.
+There are many different types of nystagmus:

 Ptosis - drooping of one or both eyelids.
 This has many causes.